Call 503.244.8787

 How should I report the numbers?

-Report your Key Operating Indicators several ways, including:
+Report your Key Operating Indicators in several ways, including:

 • Actual numbers

-• Actual against plan (the budget for this year)
+• Actual against the plan (the budget for this year)

 • Against the same month last year